azavalny/data-structures-algorithms/README.md

 * put (key, value) into hash table and get(key) value
 ![Alt text](/images/hashtable.png)

+# Dictionaries are just Hash Tables without a hash function, just the literal string key mapping to a value

 ## Linked Lists
 * non contigous sequence of nodes that hold data and point to the next node (and previous node if working with a doubly linked list)
 * O(n) access to the nth element, but O(1) inserting/removing elements from the beginning of the list